het-postdoc-accord/accord/README.md

 [back to top](#top)

 # FAQ <a name="faq"></a>
 Below, we address some questions that were raised to us either during the survey period or, more recently, in response to the new February 15th accord.
+Please click on the question to see the answer.

 <details><summary>1.
 What is the history behind the January 7th response deadline in HET?</summary>